County of Alameda

 NOTE: The following are duties performed by employees in this classification.
 However, employees may perform other related duties at an equivalent level.
 Each individual in the classification does not necessarily perform all duties listed.

-1. Responds to crisis calls in the community to conduct clinical assessment, risk of harm, and determine appropriate level of care service and referrals.
-Initiates 5150's per County policies and procedures.
+1. Responds to crisis calls in the community to conduct crisis clinical assessment, determine appropriate level of care, make appropriate referrals, and initiate 5150’s per County policies and procedures.

-3. Provide emergency assessment and referral for individuals with mental illness who come to the attention of law enforcement through phone calls from community members or in-field law enforcement request for emergency assistance.
+2. Provides emergency assessment and referral in the field to individuals experiencing mental health crisis who come to the attention of Crisis Services through referrals from community members or law enforcement.

-5. Prepares and maintains psychological case histories for use in diagnostic evaluations and monitoring client progress.
-Prepares reports, case summaries, correspondence and other written materials.
+5. Prepares and maintains psychosocial case histories for use in diagnostic evaluations and monitoring client progress.
+Prepares reports, case summaries, correspondence, and other written materials.

 6. Maintains all records in accordance with the Quality Assurance standards of Alameda County Behavioral Health Care Services.

-8. Collaborates with other departments and agencies related to crisis treatment planning; provides education and consultation services to Alameda County departments and the community as assigned.
+8. Collaborates with client’s support system and other departments and agencies related to crisis treatment planning; provides education and consultation services to Alameda County departments and the community as assigned.

 9. Works with families of clients to elicit their cooperation in treatment programs or commitment and admission proceedings; works with community agencies as required to assist clients in their treatment plans and in coping with environmental needs such as housing and medical care.

-10. Attends staff conferences and training sessions; presents case history material for review and discussion with other staff members; consults with persons of other disciplines as required; seeks advice and guidance from senior personnel assigned to the program whenever especially difficult or an atypical situation develops.
+10. Attends conferences and training ; presents case history material for review and discussion; consults with colleagues and/or other disciplines as needed.

 11. May serve as a liaison to other community agencies.